WHW-HAHA/AI-Projects/README.md

-# A series of completed deep learning projects in Udacity deep learning
+# A series of completed deep learning projects in Udacity deep learning program

 This repository showcases a few completed Deep Learning projects in Udacity Deep Learning program.
 Each project focuses on a specific neural network.